syncfusion-content/wpf-docs/wpf/SfDomainUpDown/Populating-Data.md

 {%endhighlight%}

-> _Note: When the ContentTemplate property of the DomainUpDown control is not set, Items will be displayed as business objects in the control._
+> Note: When the ContentTemplate property of the DomainUpDown control is not set, Items will be displayed as business objects in the control.

-### ContentTemplate
+## ContentTemplate

 ContentTemplate helps the user decorate the content with visual elements.
 At this point, the control is populated with list of employees, and the Employee model contains two properties: Name and Email.
 In this example, the control is set to display content based on Name.

 {%highlight xml%}

-[XAML]